LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 _I have shared one of my frind G's career stories here before, when I just wrote this blog.
 But out of respect for his privacy, I decided to delete it._

-_There are more than that, but I guess G is too tired to share(complain) his career with me anymore.
+_There are more than that, but I guess G is too tired to share(complain) his career bullying story with me anymore.
 I believe he knows complaining can't change anything, it's much better to improve and arm ourself in order to get rid of the circle that we are unsatisfied with._

 _"Keep learning" Might He think._